 According to the Bureau of Transportation statistics, there are over 14,000 train accidents anually.
-A pedestrian or vehicle is struck by a train nearly every 2 hours.

 Train accidents occur for a variety of reasons.
 An aggressive driver may try to “beat a train.”
 A train may suffer from mechanical failure and/or negligence in operation.
 The railway crossing may be covered with debris or the crossing signal may malfunction or be insufficient.
 In fact, more than 50% of fatal train accidents occur at railroad crossings with passive or inadequate safety devices.
 Additional causes of train accidents include: inadequate fencing, defective tracks, and rail cars carrying excess cargo loads.

 Train accidents all too often result in tragedy and/or extremely devastating injuries.
 Train and railroad accidents can be very complex, which is why it is very important that you contact an attorney with experience in this area of practice.
 The law tends to be quite specialized and arcane.
 The attorneys at Suk Law Firm have represented numerous railroad and train accident victims and their families.
 If you have been injured in a accident involving a railroad and/or train, you may be entitled to compensation for lost wages, medical expenses, and pain and suffering.

 There are varying statutes of limitations for accidents involving trains; therefore, it is crucial that you take action as soon as possible to preserve evidence, contact witnesses, and ensure that your rights are protected.